As kids, we learned sayings like, “don’t step on a crack, or you’ll break your mama’s back.”

 When holding reading or viewing material, have your child practice the elbow rule.
 If they extend their arm directly out in front of them, the page or screen should be no closer to their face than their elbow.

-It’s also good for kids to spend some time outdoors to balance out the nearwork.
-They get the most benefit from it when the outdoor time immediately follows the nearwork.
+It’s also ideal for kids to spend some time outdoors to balance out the near work.
+They may benefit more from it when the outdoor time immediately follows the near work.

 Wearing glasses can make your eyesight worse